igor-makarov/xcake/docs/Xcode Project Support.md

 ## Configuration

-- Set name for configurations
+- Set name for configuration (Used for name of build configuration created)
 - Specify build settings
 - Used to create build configuration for project and targets.
 - Used to create schemes for applications